 3.1.
 Shelf life

-Figure 4 summarises the results of the shelf life of tomatoes subjected to different treatments.
+Figure 4 summarizes the results of the shelf life of tomatoes subjected to different treatments.
 Analysis revealed that treatments involving ash and charcoal powder significantly extended the shelf life of tomatoes compared to storage in open air.
-The best results were obtained with tomatoes coated in a combination of ash and charcoal powder, which maintained acceptable quality for up to 35 days.
+The best results were obtained with tomatoes coated in a combination of ash and charcoal powder, maintaining acceptable quality for up to 35 days.
 By contrast, tomatoes completely covered in ash or charcoal powder alone had a maximum shelf life of 28 days.
 After 35 days of storage, some fruits coated with the ash-charcoal mixture showed early signs of membrane wilting, while a pronounced appearance of fungal growth was also observed in the coated fruits after 28 days of storage.

 These results indicate that traditional mineral-based treatments can significantly increase the shelf life of F1 Cobra tomatoes by creating a physical barrier that limits gas exchange, reduces microbial contamination, and slows down water loss (Yadav et al., 2022; Kasso & Bekele, 2023).
 Comparable protective effects of edible or mineral coatings have been reported in other horticultural products, where they improved water retention and delayed senescence (Zhang et al., 2022; Yadav et al., 2022).
 The use of traditional mineral matrices to extend post-harvest life has also been documented for plantains, where such materials significantly prolonged shelf life (Lépengué, 1999; Arah et al., 2020).